bloom-solutions/bloom_trade_client-rails/README.md

 This uses [Sidekiq](https://github.com/mperham/sidekiq) and [sidekiq-cron](https://github.com/ondrejbartas/sidekiq-cron) to fetch messages from the rates server.

 1. Add this line to your application's Gemfile:

 ```ruby
 gem 'bloom_trade_client-rails'
 ```

 2. Copy needed migrations

 ```bash
 rails bloom_trade_client:install:migrations
 ```

-3. Enable the BloomTradeClient engine by mounting in your routes In your `config/routes.rb`
+3. Enable the BloomTradeClient engine by mounting in your routes.
+In your `config/routes.rb`:

 ```ruby
 mount BloomTradeClient::Engine => "/bloom_trade_client"
 ```